sudoskys/tsticker/README.md

 stickers.
 It automatically adjusts image sizes and suggests appropriate emojis based on image names.
 The tool supports both static and animated stickers (in webm format).

+Just by adding or deleting files, you can easily update the contents of your sticker pack - making it incredibly user-friendly!

 ![intro](.github/intro.png)

 ## ✨ Key Features